TheTerrior/cowl/README.md

 ## General Information
 This language is being written in my free time, just for fun and to gain programming experience.

 Cowl aims to be a general-purpose, statically-typed language that is easy to learn for new programmers.
 The language is compiled to bytecode, which is then interpreted.
-Syntax is reminiscent of C. Cowl files are stored as either .cl or .cowl, and Cowl bytecode is saved as a .ccl file.
+Syntax is reminiscent of C. Cowl files are stored as either .cowl or .cl, and Cowl bytecode is saved as a .cowlc or .clc file.

 The bytecode compiler and the interpreter will both be written in Rust, which should ensure high performance.